gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

    * The 'base IV' parameter, if present, has as value the OSCORE Common IV.

-   * The 'clientID' parameter MUST be present and has as value the OSCORE Endpoint ID assigned to the joining node by the Group Manager.
+   * The 'clientID' parameter, if present, has as value the OSCORE Endpoint ID assigned to the joining node by the Group Manager.
+This parameter is not present if the node joins the group exclusively as pure listener, according to what specified in the Access Token (see {{ssec-auth-resp}}).
+In any other case, this parameter MUST be present.

    * The 'serverID' parameter MUST be present and has as value the Group Identifier (Gid) currently associated to the group.